jbakse/Systems_Lab/content/assignment_5in5.md

 Each project must follow the constraints you developed in class.

 ### Deliverables
 Document your projects each day.
-Your documentation will likely include images and a brief description, but other formats may fit your sketches better.
-You will need this documentation for class discussions and for next week’s assignment.
+Your documentation will likely include images (2-3 good photos) and a brief description (50-100 words), but other formats may fit your sketches better.
+Just generate and collect this material at this point; you will need it for class discussions and for next week’s assignment.

 ### Tips
 - Don’t wait for a perfect idea.
 Work on the first idea that comes to mind each day.
 - Don’t skip any days.
+Don't do multiple sketches in one day.
+- Adjust how you document your work based on its form.
+Is video or audio more appropriate than photography?

 ### Why are we Doing this Assignment?
 - Explore the relationship between constraints and creativity.